“If the bee disappeared off the face of the earth, man would only have four years left to live.”.

 Irrespective of whether they stay in a beehive or bee nest, the way the bees go about their business is riveting and extremely complex.
 In a nutshell, below is the role of the three bee types:

-- Worker bees make up the majority (~85%) of the colony and also do most of the jobs in the colony – Collecting nectar and pollen, producing wax, maintaining the home, moderating the temperature, removing deceased members from the colony, among others.
+- Worker bees make up the majority (~85%) of the colony and also do most of the jobs in the colony – Collecting nectar and pollen, producing wax, maintaining the home, moderating the temperature, and removing deceased members from the colony, among others.
+Worker bees are the only bees that have stings, which they use when they feel threatened.
+They can live between 6 weeks to 3 months.

 - Drone bees are the male members of the colony and their primary job is to mate with the Queen bee.
 Drones do not have any stingers or foraging tools.